-We have released details of a new ‘pathway’ designed to improve the experience and engagement that participants and providers have with the National Disability Insurance Scheme (NDIS).
+We have released details of new ‘pathways’ designed to improve the experience and engagement that participants and providers have with the National Disability Insurance Scheme (NDIS).

-Some of the key features that will be initially piloted in parts of Victoria include:
+Some of the key features initially piloted in Victoria included:

-- Pairing participants with a consistent point of contact based on an individual’s needs – in most cases, this will be a LAC
+- Pairing participants with a consistent point of contact based on an individual’s needs – in most cases, an LAC.

-- A re-designed plan to make it easier for participants to see how their goals have been recorded and linked to community, other government services and funded supports
+- A re-designed NDIS plan to make it easier for participants to see how their goals have been recorded and linked to community, other government services and funded supports.

 - Participants being able to see a working version of their plan as it is being developed and having the opportunity to ask questions and provide feedback during the planning meeting, to allow for any queries to be discussed and addressed before the plan is finalised.

 Read more in the media release: NDIS pathway pilot released

 NDIS participants will have face-to-face planning meetings that deliver easier-to-understand, accessible plans, supported by a consistent, single point of contact for the participant.

 - Clear links to other service systems — to make sure that people get the supports they need from other services like housing, education, employment and health systems

 - Easy to understand information — key information and communication material will be provided in Easy English and in languages other than English to help participants use their plan.